 - Initial Mailing Address: Effective January 1, 2022, the certificate of formation of a filing entity must provide the initial mailing address for the entity.
 The initial mailing address is the address that will be used by the Comptroller of Public Accounts for sending tax information and correspondence to the entity.
-The initial mailing address may be a post office box or street address. - Supplemental Provisions/Information: Additional space has been provided for additional text to an article within this form or to provide for additional articles to contain optional provisions.
+The initial mailing address may be a post office box or street address.

+- Supplemental Provisions/Information: Additional space has been provided for additional text to an article within this form or to provide for additional articles to contain optional provisions.

-Duration: Pursuant to section 3.003 of the BOC, a Texas professional corporation exists perpetually unless provided otherwise in the certificate of formation.
-If formation of a corporation with a stated period of duration is desired, use the "Supplemental Provisions/Information" section of this form to provide for a limited duration.
+Duration: Pursuant to section 3.003 of the BOC, a Texas LLC exists perpetually unless provided otherwise in the certificate of formation.
+If formation of an LLC with a stated period of duration is desired, use the "Supplemental Provisions/Information" section of this form to provide for a limited duration.

-- Organizer: Only one organizer is required for the formation of a professional corporation.
+- Organizer: Only one organizer is required for the formation of an LLC.
 An organizer may be any person having the capacity to contract for the person or for another; that is, a natural person 18 years of age or older, or a corporation or other legal entity.
-There are no residency requirements for an organizer.
-The organizer is not required to be licensed to perform the professional service for which the entity is formed. - Effectiveness of Filing: A certificate of formation becomes effective when filed by the secretary of state (option A).
-However, pursuant to sections 4.052 and 4.053 of the BOC the effectiveness of the instrument may be delayed to a date not more than ninety (90) days from the date the instrument is signed (option B).
-The effectiveness of the instrument also may be delayed on the occurrence of a future event or fact, other than the passage of time (option C).
+There are no residency requirements for an organizer. - Effectiveness of Filing: A certificate of formation becomes effective when filed by the secretary of state (option A).
+However, pursuant to sections 4.052 and 4.053 of the BOC the effectiveness of the instrument may be delayed to a specified date, or specified date and time, not more than ninety (90) days from the date the instrument is signed (option B).
+The effectiveness of the instrument also may be delayed on or after the occurrence of a future event or fact, including the act of any person (option C).
 If option C is selected, you must state the manner in which the event or fact will cause the instrument to take effect and the date of the 90th day after the date the instrument is signed.
-In order for the certificate to take effect under option C, the entity must, within ninety (90) days of the filing of the certificate, file with the secretary of state a statement regarding the event or fact pursuant to section 4.055 of the BOC.
+In order for the certificate to take effect under option C, the entity must, within ninety (90) days of the filing of the certificate, file a statement with the secretary of state regarding the event or fact pursuant to section 4.055 of the BOC.